CPA Program rules and regulations

 - Members may only enrol for CPD purposes once they have completed the education component of the CPA Program.
 They do not need to have completed the experience requirement to be able to enrol for CPD purposes.
 Members may enrol for CPD purposes even if they have already completed the same subject as part of the education component of their CPA Program.
 Subjects must be completed in the prescribed order where applicable.
 To enrol in Digital Finance for CPD purposes, members must enrol over the phone through their local CPA Australia office.

-- Candidates must hold a degree-level qualification recognised by CPA Australia and meet the experience requirement in order to advance to CPA Status.
-Candidates must complete the CPA Program and advance to CPA status within the required timeframe.
-The maximum period for completion of the CPA Program and advancement to CPA status is determined by the date the candidate first enrolled in the CPA Program and the date they joined CPA Australia as an Associate member:
+The maximum period for completion of the CPA Program and advance to CPA status is determined by the date a member joins and the date they joined CPA Australia as an Associate member.

 - The number of exams a candidate must pass in order to complete the CPA Program is determined by the date they first enrolled as shown below.